 If your liver seeks glucose and there isn't any, you'll know—you may experience severe headaches, fogginess, mood swings, etc.

 Why Are People Obsessed With the Idea of a "Low Carb" Diet?

-Lowering your carb intake can cause headaches, mood swings, make it difficult to concentrate and may actually make you gain weight-- because when your body goes to reach for energy and there isn't any, it takes energy from your lean muscle mass.
-When your body uses lean muscle mass, it actually slows down your metabolism, because that muscle sped it up previously .
+Lowering your carb intake can cause headaches, mood swings, make it difficult to concentrate —because when your body goes to reach for energy and there isn't any readily available, and your body resorts to alternative fuel sources that aren't as easy to come by.